frederic-perez/AmE-dictionary/data/idioms.md

 __spill the beans__ To reveal something that was meant to be a secret. _We had everything organized for Bruce’s surprise party, but Kate accidentally spilled the beans to him at work._
 __spin (one’s) wheels__ :four: To waste one’s time or energy idly or frivolously; to neither progress nor regress, but remain in a fixed, neutral position.
 Expend effort with no result, as in _We’re just spinning our wheels here while management tries to make up its mind._ This idiom, with its image of a vehicle in snow or sand that spins its wheels but cannot move, dates from the mid-1900s. _Feel like you’ve been spinning your wheels in your job search?_ _It’s way too easy for this mentality to lead to spinning your wheels on something that’s not working._ _They kept me on to manage what’s left of this division, but to be honest, I’ve just been spinning my wheels here for the last couple of years._
 __split hairs__ :two: Argue or worry about small details.
+__sponge something up__ To absorb or take up moisture, as with a sponge. _I had to sponge the spilled milk up from the floor, the chair, the table, and the baby.
+What a mess!
+Liz sponged up the water._
 __spot on__ _informal_ :five: (spot-on) Exactly right; perfectly accurate.
 Often hyphenated when used before a noun.
 __spray and pray__ _video games_ The act of blindly firing an automatic weapon with the intent of potentially hitting the target; tends to be ineffective.
 __spring to life__ To become suddenly alive or more alive. _The party sprang to life after midnight._ _The city sprang to life at dawn._